ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 Python is not my day-job.
 I taught myself Python on nights and weekends because I love the language.

 This is a repo I put together after a full day of work of software engineering in PL/SQL.
-On weekends, it was after a full work-week in PL/SQL, including sometimes, part of a working weekend.
+On weekends, it was after a full work-week in PL/SQL.
+S

-I do this because I love Python enough to spend my leisure time getting better at it.
+I do this side-work because I love Python enough to spend my leisure time getting better at it.

 _Why do I have Python code up here with bad code smells?_